You’d be surprised!

 As many would do, once the front door is opened, we walk into a long hallway with many, many doors behind it.
 All these doors are wonderful to open, each a world onto itself to explore, to discover and then get lost.
 We love it, or at least we must love it, because we do it all the time.
 Once we open a door along that long internal corridor, nobody wonders about that front door anymore.

 With the front door we opened an entire setting in which we believe in God.
 There is so much behind that first door, truly wonderful.
 In this article, though, we must return to the front door, because we have to make the entire house of God real.
-We have to make sure we did not walk into God’s house, opened doors, finding realities populated by Santa and other make-believe figures.

 Don’t take this task too lightly.
 It is an important question to ask because the only switch needed to believe in God occurs inside our brain.
 It is very easy to let the brain do all the subsequent walking and in the end finding a big chair with Santa sitting in it, who must then be true.
 That is not the room where we want to end up in.